datacamp-content/courses-introduction-to-shell/chapter1.md

 ## Changing directories

-Just as you can move around in a file browser by double-clicking on folders, you can move around in the shell using the command `cd` (which stands for "change directory").
+Just as you can move around in a file browser by double-clicking on folders, you can move around in the filesystem using the command `cd` (which stands for "change directory").

 If you type `cd seasonal` and then type `pwd`,